New York…New York.

 Somewhere around mile 9, my shoe came untied, even though I had double knotted it.
 I am a clumsy bafoon, and I won’t run any race with an untied shoe and hurt myself.
 I found an opening on the side and tied it.
 It took me a little longer than I had hoped because the double knot got wedged in there but I told myself, the more you “panic”, the longer it will take.
 I dropped my gloves as well.

 I had planned to use the bathroom too but there wasn’t one so I just continued on and never did.
 With my stop, I logged a 7:22 mile.
-I asked NYRR to pause the clock for me while I tied my shoe…but they didn’t so I didn’t pause my Garmin either.
+I asked New York Road Runners to pause the clock for me while I tied my shoe…but they didn’t so I didn’t pause my Garmin either.

 I hit mile 10 in just over 1:10.
 The next two miles, were two of the quietest from the crowds.
+The only parts of the race that are quiet are the bridges and around mile 10.
 I took another gel around mile 10.
 I grabbed Gatorade at every mile I didn’t take a gel, and water when I did.
 I was mentally struggling for the next two miles, thinking about how far I needed to run.

 Around mile 12, I snapped out of it because I knew the half mark was coming up soon.
 I reached 13.1 in 1:32 which was only a minute slower than the Air Force half marathon.
 I knew I wasn’t going to negative split and I would probably struggle to run another 1:32.
 I decided that maybe somewhere between 3:05-3:10 was probably doable.
 It would be a PR, but also it would be on a much more difficult course than my PR in Pheonix.

 After 13.1, I began mentally prepping myself for the Queensboro Bridge.
-I stand by the thought that during my first marathon, mile 15 was one of the hardest miles I’ve ever run in my life.
+I stand by the thought that during my first marathon, (which was also the New York City Marathon) mile 15 was one of the hardest miles I’ve ever run in my life.
 I needed to mentally prep myself to know, it would hurt.

 Mile 14 clicked off in 6:55 and then I saw the Queensboro Bridge ready to be conquered.
 Ok…here we go.
 Mentally in mind, I just blocked off the Queensboro Bridge as being “almost done”.
-My mind just thought, when I was there, I was essentially done…which is dumb because after you still have 10 more miles.
+My mind just thought, when I was there, I was essentially done…which is dumb because after you still have 10 more miles to the finish line.

-As we came down on 1st avenue, the crowds were incredible.
+As we came down on 1st avenue, the crowds for the New York City Marathon were incredible.
 During the downhill, I felt my inner thighs and quads locking up.
 It reminded me of my first marathon, but also my second.
 I never really felt good during either after mile 16.
 Was this it?
 Was I done?

 But as I continued, I realized I felt decent.
 Both miles 17 and 18 were relatively flat, and I saw Danielle who was motivating.
 I ran both in 6:52 and 6:56.